chx93965/Restaurant-Management-System/README.md

 ### Key Features

 #### User Authentication and Authorization
 - Each user will have a unique account.
+Only the owner can update restaurant information and grant access to waiter/waitress accounts.
 - The restaurant owner will have permissions to modify the menu, generate balance sheets, and export data to PDF.
 - Waiters and waitresses will have permissions to place customer orders and generate bills.

 #### Menu Management
-- Update the menu by setting prices for each dish.
-- Upload images for each dish.
+- The restaurant owner can create dishes, set prices, and update descriptions for each dish.
+- The restaurant owner can upload images for dishes.
+If no image is uploaded, a default image will be displayed.
-- Upload a PDF version of the menu for customers to view.
+- A PDF version of the menu can be uploaded for customers to view.
+- The restaurant owner can create a layout by adding tables and specifying the size of each table.

 #### Order Management
-- Assign orders to specific table positions.
+- Waiters/waitresses can place orders for customers by assigning dishes to each table.
-- Apply discounts and coupons.
+- Discounts and coupons can be applied to customer orders.
-- Generate customer bills efficiently.
+- Waiters/waitresses can generate customer bills for each table and complete the dining process.

 #### Balance Sheet Management
-- Enter and track daily operational costs.
+- Track and enter daily operational costs.
-- Upload and download receipts.
+- Upload receipts to the system and download them as image files.
 - Automatically generate balance sheets and cash flow reports based on recorded orders.

 ## Technical Implementation

 We will develop a full-stack web application using **Option B** from the architecture design.
+The system will be built with separate frontend and backend components, detailed below:
 - **Frontend:** React with Tailwind CSS for a modern and responsive user interface.
 - **Backend:** Express.js to implement a RESTful API for seamless communication between the client and server.
+The system will use a PostgreSQL database, and files will be uploaded to a specified location on the server.

 ## Database Schema and Relationships